-The fair value of Public Works Loan Board (PWLB) loans of £10.875m measures the economic effect of the terms agreed with the PWLB compared with estimates of the terms that would be offered for market transactions undertaken at the Balance Sheet date.
+The fair value of Public Works Loan Board (PWLB) loans of £6.135m measures the economic effect of the terms agreed with the PWLB compared with estimates of the terms that would be offered for market transactions undertaken at the Balance Sheet date.
 The difference between the carrying amount and the fair value is calculated by applying the PWLB redemption interest rates, which are lower than the borrowing interest rates.
 The fair value therefore measures the additional interest that the authority will pay over the remaining terms of the loans under the agreements with the PWLB, against what would be paid if the loans were at prevailing market rates, taken to be these lower redemption interest rates.
 However, it should be noted that the borrowing interest rates on the debt drawn equated to the prevailing borrowing, as opposed to redemption rates at the balance sheet date.

-However, the Authority has a continuing ability to borrow at concessionary rates from the PWLB rather than from the markets.
+The Authority has a continuing ability to borrow at concessionary rates from the PWLB rather than from the markets.
 A supplementary measure of the additional interest that the Authority will pay as a result of its PWLB commitments for fixed rate loans is to compare the terms of these loans with the new borrowing rates available from the PWLB.
-If a value is calculated on this basis, the carrying amount of £7.305m would be valued at £7.729m.
-However, if the Authority were to seek to avoid the projected loss by repaying the loans to the PWLB, the PWLB would raise a penalty charge for early redemption in addition to charging a premium for the additional interest that will not now be paid.
-The exit price for the PWLB loans would be the outstanding loan debt and accrued interest of £7.305m plus a penalty charge of £3.569m totalling £10.874m.
+If a value is calculated on this basis, the carrying amount of £6.943m would be valued at £5.398m.
+However, if the Authority were to seek to realise the projected gain by repaying the loans to the PWLB, the PWLB would give a discount for the reduced interest income that will be avoided.
+The exit price for the PWLB loans would be the outstanding loan debt and accrued interest of £6.943m less a discount for the reduced interest income of £0.808m totalling £6.135m.

-The fair value of the liabilities is higher than the carrying amount because the Authority's portfolio of loans includes a number of fixed rate loans where the interest rate payable is higher than the prevailing rates at the Balance Sheet date.
-This shows a notional loss (based on economic conditions at 31 March, 2020) arising from a commitment to pay interest to lenders above current market rates.
+The fair value of the liabilities is lower than the carrying amount because the Authority's portfolio of loans includes a number of fixed rate loans where the interest rate payable is lower than the prevailing rates at the Balance Sheet date.
+This shows a notional gain (based on economic conditions at 31 March 2023) arising from a commitment to pay interest to lenders below current market rates.